Eswereddy/OpenAi/README.md

   homepage impact ticker can reset to zero.
-The ticker already handles this honestly (it shows "Be the first to check your eligibility today" rather than a fabricated or stale number), so this is a known trade-off, not a bug.
-Attach a persistent Render disk (or point `DB_PATH` at Postgres/an external DB) to keep history across deploys.
+The ticker already handles this honestly (it shows "Be the first to check your eligibility today" rather than a fabricated or stale number), so this is a known trade-off, not a bug. **Correction to a previous version of this note:** Render's *free* compute plan cannot attach a persistent disk at all — that feature only exists on paid plans.
+Two real ways to fix it:
+  1. Upgrade the Render service to a paid plan (Starter, ~$7/mo) and add a disk in `render.yaml` (see the commented example there), pointing `DB_PATH` at a file under that disk's mount path — no code changes needed since `db/index.js` already reads `DB_PATH` from the environment.
+  2. Keep the free plan and swap SQLite for a free-tier hosted Postgres (e.g. Render's own free Postgres, Neon, Supabase) — this *would* require code changes to `db/index.js` (a different driver), so it's a deliberate follow-up, not something to do casually before a submission deadline.
+  Either way, this is a real, disclosed trade-off of the current architecture, not a hidden bug — call it out proactively if a judge asks why the impact counter reset.

 ## What's real vs. mocked

-**Real:** the full citizen journey, the rule-based matching engine, the database, the live/offline fallback, the WhatsApp share link, and all six AI layers (a real call to OpenAI/Anthropic/Groq when a key is set — summary, chatbot, action plan, document checklist, and fill-by-talking form autofill).
+**Real:** the full citizen journey, the rule-based matching engine, the database, the live/offline fallback, the WhatsApp share link, and all seven AI layers (a real call to Groq/OpenAI/Anthropic when a key is set — summary, chatbot, action plan, document checklist, fill-by-talking form autofill, the multi-step AI investigator agent, and sharpen-my-results).

 **Mocked:** the schemes reflect publicly known, general eligibility criteria — not a live government feed.
 "Start application" does not submit